- Group: Freshwater

 Maintenance and care

 Most goldfish breeds are incredibly hardy and can survive in the most meager of aquarium conditions; but when given adequate space and care they can reach lengths of over ten inches and live for up to fifteen years.
-Fancier breeds of goldfish, however, require more specialized care.
-Goldfish prefer soft, pH neutral water with colder temperatures.
+Fancier breeds, however, require more specialized care.
+They prefer soft, pH neutral water with colder temperatures.
 They can also survive for short periods of time in bodies of water that are frozen over, making them excellent pond fish.

-Except for the Comet goldfish and Common goldfish, most breeds of goldfish are slow swimmers and should not be kept with fish faster swimming fish that can out-swim and out-compete them for food.
-Golfdish are also extremely peaceful and should not be raised with more aggressive species of aquarium fish which can start harassing them.
+Except for the Comet and Common, most breeds of goldfish are slow swimmers and should not be kept with fish faster swimming fish that can out-swim and out-compete them for food.
+They are also extremely peaceful and should not be raised with more aggressive species of aquarium fish which can start harassing them.

-Goldfish also produce a very high amount of waste, so an adequate filtration system and timely water changes are a must for the goldfish aquarium.
+These fish also produce a very high amount of waste, so an adequate filtration system and timely water changes are a must for the aquarium.

 Goldfish are omnivores and will readily accept most types of food.
 They can be fed on a varied diet of flakes, pellets, live-foods and vegetation.